Module atsamd_hal::clock::v2

 a given producer clock, they are not relevant to consumer clocks.
 A consumer

-clock does not need to know or care which Mode
+clock does not need to know or care which Mode the XOSC is using, but

-it does need to track that its clock Source
+it does need to track that its clock Source is XOSC0.

-From this, we can see that Enabled<Xosc0<M>, N>
+From this, we can see that Enabled<Xosc0<M>, N> should not implement

-, because that would require consumers
+Source with Source::Id = Xosc0<M>, because that would require consumers

-to needlessly track the XOSC Mode
+to needlessly track the XOSC Mode.

-Instead, this module defines a series of Id
+Instead, this module defines a series of Id types representing the

 identity of a given clock, rather than the clock itself.
 This is like the